Gerjan77/SARS-COV-2/.github/ISSUE_TEMPLATE/test-report.md

 | Exchange logs               |                | Monday March 29th 2021 17:30h CEST      |               |
 | The log is system file      |                | Wednesday April 28th 2021 17:30h CEST   |               |
 | Compare an installation file|                | Friday May 28th 2021 17:30h CEST        |               |

+### Issue

+I had to do the following funny things to achieve success:

 ### Planning